IVashty/alx-system_engineering-devops/0x00-shell_basics/README.md

 2.Display the contents list of your current directory.
 3.Navigate user back to home directory.
 4.Display current directory contents in a long format.
+5.Display current directory contents, including hidden files (starting with .) make sure to Use the long format.